Qasr Bshir: Archaeology

-Since historians Rudolf Ernst Brünnow and Alfred von Domaszewski began documenting the site in the late nineteenth century, significant additional damage has appeared in the structure.
-Large cracks not visible in their original photographs have formed, and entire rooms have collapsed.
-Extensive archaeological excavations were carried out during the 1980s.
-To study how the Romans would have communicated with Betthorus over a dozen kilometres away, archaeologists manned outposts on the Limes in 1982, including Qasr Bshir and the nearby watchtower Qasr Abu el-Kharaq.
+The 1982 campaign involved two test trenches.
+The first cleared the vaulted exit of the postern to its foundations, exposing the courtyard's original hard mortar-like floor.
+The second, against the southwest curtain wall, reached the wall's foundation on bedrock and unearthed Late Roman pottery sherds.
+Alongside the excavations, archaeologists studied how the Romans would have communicated with Betthorus over a dozen kilometres away by connecting manned outposts on the Limes, including Qasr Bshir and the nearby watchtower Qasr Abu el-Kharaq.
 They used smoke signals, mirrors, and torches to test how effectively messages could travel along the frontier, finding that, although winds could hinder smoke visibility, mirrors were visible within 5 km during the day and torches were visible up to 10 km at night.